 Are you a property owner or an investor focusing on furnished rentals for corporate clients?

-If yes, you might have already stumbled upon the Corporate Housing by Owner platform, where you can promote these types of property.
+If yes, you might have already stumbled upon the Corporate Housing by Owner platform, where you can promote these types of properties.

-In this review article, I pack the most important Corporate Housing by Owner reviews into one and give you my opinion about this platform.
+In this review article, I pack essential Corporate Housing by Owner reviews into one and give you my opinion about this platform.

 So keep reading to learn what I found out about it.